Corporate investing: How to invest cash from your business

 What are the advantages of corporate investing?

-In recent years, corporation tax, which applies to all profits a business makes and returns on any investments, has plummeted from 28% in 2010/11 to just 19% in 2020/21 (though it is scheduled to rise to 25% in 2023 for all but the smallest companies).
+In recent years, corporation tax, which applies to all profits a business makes and returns on any investments, has risen sharply.

-• Giving your surplus cash a chance to grow rather than leaving it in a savings account with an incredibly low interest rate
+Giving your surplus cash a chance of significant growth, rather than leaving it in a savings account that pays a low rate of interest

 What are the disadvantages of corporate investing?

-Therefore, make sure you’ve clearly worked out your appetite for risk before choosing corporate investing.
-Running a company is of course inherently risky, so most successful CEOs tend to have a healthy understanding and tolerance of risk.
+Running a company is, of course, inherently risky, so most successful CEOs tend to have a healthy understanding and tolerance of risk.

 You may operate a business that’s seasonal or that doesn’t yet have a steady, consistent stream of clients, meaning tying your money up just isn’t practical.